-1. Thunderbird Addressbook is in the Thunderbird "Tools" Menu

-2. In the Thunderbird Addressbook application:

-"File > New > Remote Addressbook" (SoGo Connector added this)

-"Name:" is the name you want to give your Addressbook in the Thunderbird addressbook bar area image:contact_thunderbird-Symbol_Gear.jpg[image]
+- 1. Thunderbird Addressbook is in the Thunderbird "Tools" Menu - 2.
+In the Thunderbird Addressbook application: - menu:File[New > Remote Addressbook] (SoGo Connector added this) - "Name:" is the name you want to give your Addressbook in the Thunderbird addressbook bar area - "URL:" is found in your ownCloud Contacts area, click the little btn:[gear symbol]

-"URL:" is found in your ownCloud Contacts area, that little Gear symbol in the -bottom left- of the Contacts View (same symbol as found in the -top right- in the Calendar view).
-Then look for a little impeller symbol image:contact_thunderbird-Symbol_Impeller.jpg[image]

-which will display the URL you need for your installation to work.
+in the -bottom left- of the Contacts View (same symbol as found in the -top right- in the Calendar view).
+Then look for a little impeller symbol which will display the URL you need for your installation to work.